Dasharo/osfv-scripts/osfv_cli/README.md

   > Please note that the RTE IP should match the value stored in the asset's
   > custom field named "RTE IP".

-- For more command options, you can use the `--help` flag:
+- For more command options, you can use the `--help` flag.

 ### sonoff command